exercism/elm/exercises/concept/monster-attack/.docs/instructions.md

 - Kazak
 - Annalyn

-The implementation of this function will be a bit cumbersome, as `attackWithSword1` and `attackWithClaw1` do not have the main data structure (`MonsterDamage`) as the last parameter.
+The implementation of this function will be a bit cumbersome, as `attackWithSword1` and `attackWithClaw1` do not have the main data structure (`MonsterDamage`) as the last parameter (they are not doing it in the recommended way).
+It is not possible / advisable to use partial application in this initial case.

 ## 4. Define attackWithSword2